Materials Used for Springs

 What Materials are Used to Manufacture Springs?

-The quick answer is that steel alloys are the most common material used in spring manufacturing.
+The quick answer is that steel alloys are the most common material used by spring manufacturers.
 However, a range of materials and types of steel alloys can be used:

 Low alloy steels are ferrous metals often considered superior to carbon steels in many ways, though it always depends on the intended use.
 Low alloy steels are created by adding other elements such as nickel or molybdenum.